Home » Nourishing Recipes » Desserts » Best Cookies For Coffee: Easy Pairings Plus Recipe

 As an example, a deep, rich chocolate chip cookie is bold and sweet, and it can complement a rich cup of dark roast coffee.

-Whereas a citrus-type cookie, like a lemon cookie, is light and refreshing and the perfect cookie to complement a bright acidic coffee.
+Whereas a citrus-type cookie, like a lemon cookie, is light and refreshing, and the perfect cookie to complement a bright acidic coffee.
 This creates a nice balance of flavors.

 So the next time you order a cookie with your cup of coffee, decide if you want to complement or contrast with the flavor of your coffee.
 This helps to make a great pairing.